Chainplain/Interpretive-Structure-Model-with-MICMAC/README.md

 ## How to use
 - Please provide me an initial reach map matrix, filling 2->N rols and cols, see the example test.xlsx.

-- run the main.py, we need package: numpy, networkx, time, matplotlib, sklearn
+- run the main.py, we need the following packages: numpy, networkx, time, matplotlib, sklearn

 - Following the instructions to input the .xlsx name where your matrix locates, and the cluster kernel number you want in the MICMAC, which will be marked in different colors